EUDR compliance: Essential guide to EU Deforestation Regulation

 What does the EUDR “reversed burden of proof” mean?

-What are the key aspects to comply with the EUDR?
+What are the key requirements for compliance with the EUDR?

 Source EUDR FAQ, 02 October 2024

-• Deforestation - “Adequately conclusive and verifiable information that the relevant products are deforestation-free.”
+• Deforestation - Clear and reliable information that shows the products do not cause deforestation.

 Source EUDR Article 9(1)g